apache/spark/docs/sql-ref-null-semantics.md

 ---

 ### Description
-In relational database, a table represents a collection of data that are related to each other.
-It consists of set of rows and each row contains a set of columns.
-A column is associated with a data type and represents a specific attribute of an entity (for example, `age` is column of an entity called `person`).
-Some times, the value of a column specific to a row is not known at the time the row comes into existence.
+A table consists of a set of rows and each row contains a set of columns.
+A column is associated with a data type and represents a specific attribute of an entity (for example, `age` is a column of an entity called `person`).
+Sometimes, the value of a column specific to a row is not known at the time the row comes into existence.
 In `SQL`, such values are represnted as `NULL`.
 This section details the semantics of `NULL` values handling in various operators, expressions and